-For a list of bike parking inside and outside CTA stations including new rack installations or to report abandoned bicycles, call the City of Chicago Bicycle Rack Program at 312-744-4600 or visit www.chicagobikes.org.
+For a list of bike parking areas located at CTA stations or to report abandoned bicycles, call the City of Chicago Bicycle Rack Program at 312-744-4600 or visit www.chicagobikes.org.

 For future consideration of indoor bicycle parking at your station, please contact Amy Malick at amalick@transitchicago.com.